crukundo/lnd-paywall/README.md

 ## Pending matters

-- Setup [LNURL-auth](https://github.com/fiatjaf/lnurl-rfc/blob/legacy/lnurl-auth.md) and remove user accounts
 - Add comment section
 - Make writers pay to edit their posts 😈
 - Add a section for writers with content to claim their rewards and facilitating channel opening to their lnd node through their shared public key
+- Possibly add [LNURL-auth](https://github.com/fiatjaf/lnurl-rfc/blob/legacy/lnurl-auth.md) and replace the ordinary user accounts authentication system